Fomiller/dungeons-and-llamas/README.md

 - [ ] add additional records for GAME, ENEMY, ROUNDS, LEVELS, NPC components to dynamodb on `/new-game`
 - [ ] integrate with Bedrock
 - [ ] start releasing to production
+- [ ] turn serverless discord bot infrastructure into a terraform module

 ## Developer Docs